Claim: A chance encounter between an autistic child and an actor resulted in the "dueling banjos" scene in Deliverance.

 The item quoted above, which began circulating in January 2011, offers an explanation for the inclusion of the "dueling banjos" scene different from its actual purpose of setting the tone for the film.
 According to its lights, the musical exchange was unplanned and unscripted, the result of an accidental encounter between one of the actors and a mentally disadvantaged local boy, fortuitously caught by a cameraman.

 Musicians Eric Weissberg and Steve Mandell arranged and performed "Dueling Banjos" on the Deliverance soundtrack.
 This call-and-response piece audiences now know as "Dueling Banjos" is a bluegrass classic "Feudin' Banjos," which was composed in 1955 by Arthur "Guitar Boogie" Smith.

-The banjo-playing boy in the film was portrayed by Billy Redden, then an 11-year-old pupil at Clayton Elementary School in Georgia.
+The banjo-playing boy in the film was portrayed by Billy Redden, then an 15-year-old Georgia student.
 The lad was hired for the role because he fit the visual image many have of a mentally-deficient youngster and so would wordlessly communicate to the film's audience the stereotype discussed above.
 He was neither slow-witted nor autistic.
 He also could not play the banjo.
 (Some camera trickery and the use of a double combined to make it appear otherwise).
 Redden, who currently works as a cook and dishwasher at a restaurant in Dillard, Georgia, has since appeared in three other films: Blastfighter (1984), Big Fish (2003), and Outrage (2009).